SanazJml27/tumorboard-agent/README.md

 oversight agent** decides whether the panel's conclusion can auto-finalize or must be escalated to human review.
-It ships with a reproducible **evaluation harness** scoring recommendation accuracy, escalation-tier accuracy, and catfish-trigger calibration — and runs fully offline with no API keys.
+It ships with a reproducible **evaluation harness** scoring recommendation accuracy, escalation-tier accuracy, and catfish-trigger calibration, and runs fully offline with no API keys.

 > ⚠️ **Educational / research prototype only.
 Not a medical device.** It uses
 > only synthetic cases and a small, original, non-clinical knowledge base, and